 Construction of Holland Village

-Then how did the construction of Dejima connect to Holland Village Nagasaki?
-That all started with one Japanese architect Yoshikuni Kamichika, who searched for opportunities to develop the area around Omura bay for tourists.
+How did the construction of Dejima connect to Holland Village Nagasaki?
+It all started with the Japanese architect Yoshikuni Kamichika, who searched for opportunities to develop the area around Omura bay for tourists.
 He didn’t want to harm the harmony between nature and men, and therefore he visited the Netherlands, where he saw how the Dutch created land out of water without actually disturbing nature.
 Kamichika decided to build a theme park where a Dutch city would be combined with Japanese technology.
-On July 22 in 1983, Nagasaki Holland Village, welcomed its first visitors.
+On July 22 in 1983, Nagasaki Holland Village welcomed its first visitors.
 The vision of Kamichika was to faithfully replicate a townscape of the Netherlands, with its deep ties to Nagasaki, down to the last cobblestone.
 Holland Village Nagasaki became so populair it was even dubbed “the Disneyland of the West”.